Disney Princess: Video games

 Disney Princesses have appeared in various other media, such as video games, including Disney Princess for Game Boy Advance, Disney Princess: Enchanted Journey, Disney Princess: Magical Jewels, and Disney Princess: My Fairytale Adventure.

-Rapunzel can be found as a playable character in the 2013 game Disney Infinity.
+Rapunzel can be found as a playable character in the 2013 game Disney Infinity, like with the rest of the playable characters being released a figure of her.
 Disney Infinity 2.0 has the addition of Jasmine and Merida.
-However, Merida is also included with Stitch in the Toy Box Starter Pack.
+In the case of Merida, being included with Stitch in the Toy Box Starter Pack for the game.
 Disney Infinity 3.0 has the addition of Mulan.

 All Disney Princesses are also playable characters in the mobile game Disney Magic Kingdoms, with Cinderella, Aurora, Pocahontas, and Rapunzel being part of the main storyline, while Snow White, Ariel, Belle, Jasmine, Mulan, Tiana, Merida, Moana, and Raya are limited time characters.
+The game also includes Princess Fairytale Hall as an atrraction.

 Almost all the Disney Princesses, with the exception of Pocahontas, are playable characters in the role-playing game Disney Mirrorverse.

-Snow White, Aurora, Ariel, Belle, Jasmine, Mulan, Tiana, Rapunzel, Merida, and Moana appear as villagers in Disney Dreamlight Valley, with Cinderella and Pocahontas set for future updates.
+Almost all the Disney Princesses, with the exception of Raya, appear as villagers in Disney Dreamlight Valley.
+Cinderella, Ariel, Belle, Jasmine, Pocahontas, Mulan, Tiana, and Moana are part of the main base game, while Snow White, Aurora, Rapunzel, and Merida are available through DLCs with game expansions.

-Snow White, Cinderella, Aurora, Ariel, Belle, Jasmine, Mulan, Rapunzel, and Moana are all playable characters in the kart racing game Disney Speedstorm.
+Snow White, Cinderella, Aurora, Ariel, Belle, Jasmine, Mulan, Rapunzel, Merida, and Moana are all playable characters in the kart racing game Disney Speedstorm.

 Kingdom Hearts

-In the Kingdom Hearts game series, the seven "Princesses of Heart" are young ladies with entirely pure hearts who can open the way to Kingdom Hearts if gathered together.
+In the Kingdom Hearts game series, the seven "Princesses of Heart" are young maidens with entirely pure hearts who can open the way to Kingdom Hearts if gathered together.
 Five of these maidens include the Disney Princesses Snow White, Cinderella, Aurora, Belle, and Jasmine.
 The remaining Princesses of Heart are Alice from Alice in Wonderland and series-original character Kairi.
 Introduced in Kingdom Hearts (2002), the Princesses of Heart make subsequent appearances in Kingdom Hearts: Chain of Memories (2004), Kingdom Hearts II (2005), Kingdom Hearts Coded (2008), Kingdom Hearts 358/2 Days (2009), and Kingdom Hearts Birth by Sleep (2010).
+Disney Princesses Ariel and Mulan are not Princesses of Heart; they are instead guest party members in Kingdom Hearts and Kingdom Hearts II respectively.

 Kingdom Hearts III (2019) introduces the "New Seven Hearts", a new set of princesses inheriting the roles from the previous princesses.
 Kairi, Rapunzel, Anna, and Elsa are known to be among the New Seven Hearts, with the other three currently being unknown.